webdragon63/Inspy/README.md

 pip install -r requirements2.txt pip install torbot
 ```
-## Disclaimer
-### If you run any command as a non root user then you may face error wile running the web crawler.

 # Execution of this tool
 After the installation process completed just type `bash inspy.sh` command on your terminal to run the tool.